RascalTwo/npm-dependency-backdater/README.md

   - Whether to log the changes that would be made without actually making them
 - `--preload-dependencies`
   - Whether to preload all package names before updating them
+- `--no-cache`
+  - Whether to ignore the cache when getting package version dates

 ## How it works